xhua314-westfish/cable-robot-research/CURRENT_STATE.md

 ## 1. Research Direction

-My research focuses on developing a cable-robot-based measurement system and sensing system for a deformable balloon-like object.
+My research focuses on developing a cable-robot-based measurement system and sensing system for a passive deformable balloon-like object.

 The long-term goal is:

-> Use a cable robot system to measure the position and shape of a deformable balloon by using the motion of the balloon to drive cable motion, and infer the balloon state from cable measurements.
+Use a cable robot system to measure the position and shape of a deformable balloon by using the motion of the balloon to drive cable motion, and infer the balloon state from cable measurements.

+The key research question is:
+Can the motion, displacement, and/or tension of cables be measured and used to reconstruct the position and shape of a passively moving deformable balloon?

-The research involves a transition from:
+The conceptual research pipeline is:

-Rigid-body cable robot
+  Passive balloon motion / deformation
         ↓
-Cable-driven measurement system
+  Cable displacement / length / tension changes
         ↓
-Flexible / deformable object
+  Cable measurements
         ↓
+  Mathematical measurement model
+        ↓
+  State estimation
+       ↓
+  Position / orientation estimation
+       ↓
-Shape and position estimation
+  Shape reconstruction
+     ↓
+  Experimental validation

 ---